EmmanuelOga/emmanueloga.github.com/_posts/2014-03-28-Google-App-Script-Gmail-Cleanup-By-Hosts.md

 date: 28 March 2014
 ---

-I have had three Gmail accounts for a while now.
-Some times I stop reading one of my two personal accounts for a while and when I come back, I need to deal with the mess of emails.

-I've always wanted a feature in Gmail to automate this manual workflow:
+Like everybody that has had the same email acount for a while, I receive a lot of emails.
+Most of them are automatic responses or update from sites like twitter.com, linkedin.com, facebook.com, plus.google.com, etc..
+Others are mailing lists I signed up for and lost interest in, and so on.

+Sometimes I get tired of it and I just want to tell gmail: "delete all emails coming from *host.com*, for any number of hosts.

+My email managemenet workflow goes something like this:

-1. Locate by visual inspection a host to delete
+1. Locate by visual inspection a host I want to delete or archive
 2. Search "from:host", mark all emails for deletion
 3. Delete all marked emails
 4. Repeat for as many hosts as needed.